zopencommunity/meta/web/package_requests_server/README.md

 voting remains a low-friction interest signal and cannot prevent a determined person from using multiple anonymous browsers, so all votes remain advisory.

-The bulk-request interface accepts a pasted list or CSV, validates every row, and checks the public catalog before submission.
+The single and bulk request interfaces search existing requests, synchronized Pulp artifacts, and the public catalog before submission.
 The bulk API independently validates all fields and returns created, duplicate, and rejected rows.
 Public submissions are limited to 25 packages per batch and two batches per IP per hour.
 Each accepted row is stored as a normal independent request; a batch does